Enthusiasts have Turned the Nintendo Switch into a Functional Linux Tablet - Slashdot

 1. Release a "New Switch" that all future games require.
 This would shut out a huge number of legitimate existing purchasers who have no interest in the hacking though, and Nintendo probably wouldn't want to institute a voluntary recall program.
 That'd be a mess.

 2. Release firmwares and games that don't necessarily prevent this, but detect/undo/refuse to run on modified systems.
-This would be a cat and mouse
+This would be a cat and mouse game, much as it was on the Wii with various attempts to remove Homebrew channel.

+3. Do little to nothing, knowing that the number of people who actually do this are going to be small.

+It'll mostly depend on the difficulty and danger of doing it.
+The 3DS mods are pretty tricky for a lot of the average users, and while it's easier and safer now for most of the system's life it took very specific firmware versions and a lot of tricky steps to do to enable piracy.
+Wii was fairly easy on the whole bit still took a few steps.
+On the other hand, Dreamcast piracy just took a cheap burned disc and was a much bigger problem.
+We'll just have to see how it goes.

 Re: (Score:2)